ErpNetDocs/tech/modules/crm/crm-common/crm-common-concepts/determine-line-discount.md

 ERP.net allows multiple discounts at multiple levels to be defined.

-Typically, Level 1 discount is determined among the discounts from level 1.
+Typically, Level 1 discount is determined among the active discounts from level 1.
 This means that if we want to calculate Level 1 discount, we might not explicitly specify a Discount Level filter, because its default value is 1.

 For the discounts for all other levels, we need to specify a Discount Level filter that is equal to the level we are trying to calculate.